 Remember the moment you first dreamed of becoming a writer?

+Maybe you were reclining in a comfy chair in your home library, sipping a cup of coffee, gazing at your beautiful books.
 Maybe it was high school English class studying Dostoevsky’s social commentary on czarist Russia.
 Maybe you wrote a story and a teacher encouraged you to submit it to a school magazine.
 Maybe you majored in creative writing in college, mentoring under professors who touted their M.F.As or Ph.Ds teaching the mastery of literature, language, imagery and allegory.

 But none of this teaches you how to write a bestseller.

 Now, you may not want to think like corporate publishers.
 Marketing may sound like a menacing business term.
 But if you grasp it, you’ll be infinitely more prepared to shop around your first manuscript.
 Let’s break it down:

 Marketing: What it is

 - Knowing your target customers and what they want